Maikxx/risk-world-generator/README.md

 * Each continent must contain at least two countries.
 * Each continent must have at least two travel links to at least one continent.
 * Each country must have at least one link to another country.
+* The difficulty (an integer) for conquering a continent in it's whole will be calculated by:
+    * The amount of connecting links the continent has.
+    * The amount of countries the continent has.

 ## License